-Homes, townhomes & condominiums surrounding the Robert Trent Jones designed golf course at The Club at Crested Butte provide a nice balance between being close to town and having some space around you to enhance your views.
-The Skyland Homeowner’s Association has requirements for shingle roofs and a certain percentage of exterior stone on each building so the look and feel of the area is different from a lot of other Crested Butte subdivisions.
+Homes, townhomes & condominiums surrounding the Robert Trent Jones designed golf course at The Club at Crested Butte .
+The Club at Crested Butte provides a nice balance between being close to town, as well as, having some space around you to enhance your views.
+The Skyland Homeowner’s Association has requirements for shingle roofs and a certain percentage of exterior stone on each building.
+These regulations, make the look and feel of the area different from a lot of other Crested Butte subdivisions.
 The Skyland Lodge offers small studio condos located right across the street from the clubhouse.

 Located just one mile outside of town, Riverbend and Slate River Estates offer the opportunity to be close to town, but have a little bit of space around you.
 Homes in Riverbend are on one acre lots that are flat and have few trees.
 Slate River Estates is 1/3 acre parcels adjacent to Riverbend.
 Access to town can be had year round without getting on the highway via a bike/walking path in the summer and via the Town Ranch cross country ski trail in the winter.
 There are two condominium complexes in Riverbend that provide the opportunity to enjoy the fishing rights and easy access without owning a single family home.

 Developed around the private Crested Butte airstrip, Buckhorn Ranch has a variety of property types.
-There are lots available where you could build your home with a hanger to park your plane or, if private fishing sounds appealing, the 1.25 acre parcels with a fishing membership and 360 degree views might be better for you.
-For a more affordable option, the smaller .17 acre lots will allow you the opportunity to build a home near open ranchland and with great views.
+There are lots available where you could build your home with a hanger to park your plane.
+If private fishing sounds appealing, the 1.25 acre parcels with a fishing membership and 360 degree views might be better for you.
+For a more affordable option, the smaller .17 acre lots will allow you the opportunity to build a home near open ranchland with great views.
 Existing homes in Buckhorn Ranch range from 2,000 square foot homes on .17 acres to 4,000 plus square foot homes on over one acre.